bencvt/NoSoundLag/README.md

 lag as well.
 The server controls those sounds now, not the client.

-A proper fix will involve changing both the server and the client, which doesn't appear to be coming from Mojang.
-Maybe in 1.4.
+A proper fix will involve changing both the server and the client, which doesn't appear to be coming from Mojang. :-(

 In the meantime, this client mod exists.
 It does not require any server-side modifications, so it's not perfect: a stray extra footstep might sneak through